shanin11/Week-4-assignment/README.md

 ![CM](confusion_matrix.png)

 This section evaluates classification performance against the official ESA labels and quantifies agreement using accuracy and error metrics

+## Acknowledgments
+This project is part of an assignment for the GEOL0069 module taught in UCL Earth Sciences Department.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>